Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Introduction

-In various scientific fields like geological, biological, environmental, atomic, and nuclear sciences, elemental analysis of the samples, used in the experiments holds an important role for users.
-For this purpose, Energy-Dispersive x-ray Fluorescence (EDXRF) \cite{xrf_2} technique makes a remarkable footstep.
-In comparison with other techniques like Particle Induced X-ray Emission (PIXE), Neutron Activation Analysis (NAA), it is cheaper as well as easy to handle.
-EDXRF system may consist either a radioactive x-ray source or an x-ray generator, an x-ray detection device and a data acquisition system.
-Composition analysis using EDXRF technique can be done by two methods namely alpha co-efficient method\cite{alpha} and Fundamental Parameter Method(FPM)\cite{fpm}.
-Before the availability of the computer facility people made some calibration curves\cite{calb} manually with standard references in order to find elemental concentration of different elements existing in the sample.
-With the advancement of computer facility people started using alpha-coefficient method where exhaustive regression analysis is required.
-In this procedure there was a need of only ratio $(R_i)$ of intensity of particular element coming from the sample to that from a standard.
-There was no need of knowing the values of the incident flux, experimental geometry, detector efficiency as well as photo-electric cross-sections.
-But for each and every element in the sample there was a need of making separate standards, which was very time consuming as well as costlier also.
-In comparison to the above techniques, elemental analysis by Fundamental Parameter Method (FPM) is quite simple.
-In this method either one can use monochromatic primary radiation coming directly from radioactive nuclei (e.g.$^{109}Cd$ and $^{241}Am$), or by using nearly monochromatic fluorescence radiation coming from secondary target due to the incidence of polychromatic primary radiation produced by an x-ray generator.
-In the latter case weighted average energy of emitted $K_\alpha$ and $K_\beta$ radiation of secondary target can be treated as monoenergetic radiation which will be considered as the exciting radiation for the sample.
-Characteristic x-rays coming from different elements present in the sample can be detected.
-By using the intensities of the characteristic lines one can calculate the elemental concentrations with the help of detector efficiency and few atomic parameters such as photo-ionization cross-section, fluorescence yields, coster-kronig transitions etc. No standard sample is required in this method.
-In case of low power, small sized x-ray generator, emitting x-ray flux is very small.
-The intensity of the near monochromatic secondary radiation is even smaller which in turn will take longer time for accumulating appreciable statistics under different characteristic x-ray lines in the spectrum.
-So, one can take the whole bremsstrahlung coming from the x-ray generator for exciting the sample instead of taking the fluorescence radiation coming from the secondary target to solve the time consuming problem.
-But due to the presence of large band energy range in bremsstrahlung it is not an easy task at all.
+Elemental analysis using Energy Dispersive X-ray Fluorescence (EDXRF) technique \citep{mandal2002simple} has several advantages over other techniques like Particle Induced x-ray Emission (PIXE), Neutron Activation Analysis (NAA) etc. A wide range of elements can be detected using EDXRF technique, even one can detect and quantify several elements, simultaneously.
+Moreover, this is a non-destructive, fast, accurate, and environment friendly technique.
+To determine the elemental concentration in a specimen with the EDXRF technique, in early days, people used to draw calibration curves \citep{rendle1996r} with several standard reference samples.
+With the advancement of computer facilities people started using the alpha-coefficient method \citep{tertian1982principles} where exhaustive regression analysis is required.
+In this procedure there is a need to know the ratio $(R_i)$ of intensity of a particular element coming from the sample to that from a standard.
+On the other hand, knowledge of the values of the incident flux, experimental geometry, detector efficiency as well as the photo-electric cross-sections are not required in this method.
+But for the specimen with a large number of elements, one has to make several standards for each and every element in the sample to determine the $(R_i)$, which is very time consuming as well as costlier.
+Accurate knowledge of the values of different atomic parameters (e.g. photo-ionisation cross sections, fluorescence yields, Coster-Kronig transitions, radiative widths, etc.) and the availability of high speed computer with large memory, now a days people use fundamental parameter method (FPM) \citep{wilson1959comprehensive} to determine the elemental concentration using EDXRF technique.
+In this method either one can use mono-chromatic primary radiation coming directly from a radioactive nucleus (e.g. $^{109}Cd$ and $^{241}Am$), or by using nearly monochromatic fluorescence radiation coming from a secondary target due to the incidence of polychromatic primary radiation, produced by an x-ray generator.
+In the latter case weighted average energy of the emitted $K_\alpha$ and $K_\beta$ radiation of the secondary target can be treated as mono-energetic radiation which will be considered as the exciting radiation for the sample.
+Characteristic x-rays coming from different elements present in the sample can be detected using x-ray detector and from the intensities of the characteristic lines one can calculate the elemental concentrations with the help of detector efficiency and few atomic parameters.
+No standard sample is required in this method.
+In case of low wattage, small size x-ray generators, emitting x-ray flux is very small and the intensity of the near mono-chromatic secondary radiation is even smaller which in turn will take longer time for accumulating appreciable statistics under different characteristic x-ray lines in the spectrum.
+So, one can take the whole bremsstrahlung coming from the x-ray generator for exciting the sample instead of taking the fluorescence radiation coming from the secondary target to reduce the experimental time.
+But due to the presence of a large band energy range in bremsstrahlung it is not an easy task at all.
+In this paper we would like to demonstrate how one can use the whole bremsstrahlung radiation, coming from a low power, transmission type portable \citep{ferrero2002analysis, gigante1998non} x-ray generator (Amptek), to find the elemental concentrations of the samples using the principles of Fundamental Parameter Method (FPM).
+As per our knowledge, no attempt has ever been made for EDXRF technique by using ‘white spectrum’\citep{pantenburg1992fundamental} of the bremsstrahlung radiation directly coming from a transmission type x-ray generator.